parulkuls26/Spatial-Transcriptomics-Analysis-of-Breast-DCIS-10X-Xenium-R-Seurat/README.md

 Overview
 This analysis explores 10X Xenium spatial transcriptomics data from a human breast ductal carcinoma in situ (DCIS) tissue slide.
 DCIS is a pre-invasive form of breast carcinoma in which 25–60% of untreated cases progress to invasive ductal carcinoma (IDC).
 A key clinical challenge is distinguishing progressive from non-progressive DCIS to avoid over- or under-treatment.
 The analysis focuses on the role of myoepithelial cells (MECs), which form a protective barrier around ductal structures in normal breast tissue.
 Disruption of this layer is associated with increased risk of DCIS progression to invasion.
+The analysis along with code and figures is available @  https://parulkuls26.github.io/Spatial-Transcriptomics-Analysis-of-Breast-DCIS-10X-Xenium-R-Seurat/

 Aims